Outcold Solutions LLC

 • Enable Audit Logs.
 By default, Kubernetes does not enable Audit Logs.
 If you want to be able to audit activities on the Kubernetes API Server, you need to manually enable Audit Logs.

 • Verify Prometheus Metrics.
 Our configuration works out of the box in most cases.
-If you find that some of the data is not available for Control Plan, verify that you are receiving all the Prometheus metrics and that all of our configurations work in your cluster.
+If you find that some of the data is not available for Control Plane, verify that you are receiving all the Prometheus metrics and that all of our configurations work in your cluster.

 • To learn how to forward application logs, please read our documentation on annotations.